Civic Life, Moral Philosophy

 — paraphrased from Edmund Burke

 There is also an implicit failure of fortitude at play when scrutiny is rejected.
-Many defend figures not because the evidence supports them, but because confrontation is uncomfortable.
-It is easier to protect an image than to risk discovering a fault.
-But fortitude does not exist to preserve comfort.
-It exists to uphold truth when doing so is costly.
+Many defend their most loved public figures not because the evidence supports them, but because confrontation is uncomfortable, and can also be punished by others within the group (customer base).
+Sometimes is easier to protect the image of a much loved business/person than to risk discovering faults that are difficult to accept.

 Taken together, these virtues form a simple moral posture:

-Virtue does not operate in abstraction.
-In public life, it expresses itself through structures—patterns of exchange, incentives, and consequences.
 Prudence governs how trust is given.
 Justice governs what is owed in return.
-When these virtues are allowed to function freely, they produce something recognizable and time-tested: a market of trust, governed not by force or sentiment, but by information and choice.
+When these virtues are allowed to function freely, they produce something recognizable and time-tested: a market of trust, governed not by force or feeling, but by information and free association and choice.
 Transparency becomes the mechanism through which this moral exchange remains honest, and scrutiny the means by which trust retains its value.
-Without these, influence detaches from accountability, and loyalty hardens into something closer to submission.
+Without these, influence detaches from honest accountability, and loyalty from supporters becomes nothing more than blind faith.

-❧ Transparency as the Price of Influence
+Transparency as the Price of Influence

 In any functioning market, benefits come with costs.
 Influence is no exception.